Where to see the wildlife of David Attenborough’s Dynasties

 One of the most brutal and heart rending episodes of Dynasties was filmed in Mana Pools National Park in Zimbabwe and followed the clash between two packs of painted wolves, led by mother and daughter, as they fought for territory and survival.

-Not only are you likely to see painted wolves on our new Mana Pools & Lake Kariba Walking Safari, but you may encounter the actual packs featured in Dynasties.
-Our Product Manager, Jude, was fortunate to have two such close-up encounters as she walked in Mana Pools – read all about her amazing experiences with David Attenborough’s painted wolves here.
+Not only are you likely to see painted wolves on a Mana Pools & Lake Kariba Walking Safari, but you may encounter the actual packs featured in Dynasties.
+Our Product Manager, Jude, was fortunate to have two such close-up encounters as she walked in Mana Pools.

 Neighbouring Zambia is also home to painted wolves and these may be spotted on our Classic Luangwa Walking Safari in Style.